Gary Farr: Solo career

 Farr's career slowed down after the demise of The T-Bones, but by May 1968 he had released one single, "Everyday" b/w "Green," with fellow artist Kevin Westlake.
 By 1969.
-Farr had begun to establish his career as a singer-songwriter; he began writing his own material, mostly of an acoustic-folk style, rather than the blues and R&B that characterised his years with The T-Bones.
+Farr had begun to establish his career as a singer-songwriter; he began writing his material, mostly of an acoustic-folk style, rather than the blues and R&B that characterised his years with The T-Bones.
 His first release was the album Take Something With You (Marmalade), featuring British group Mighty Baby as his session musicians.
 "Green" ended up appearing on the album.
 Along with the full-length album, he recorded a single, "Hey Daddy" (a non-album track).
 In August of the same year he appeared at the Isle of Wight Festival 1969.

-In 1970, Farr recorded his second solo effort, Strange Fruit (CBS), which again featured members of Mighty Baby.
+In 1970, Farr recorded his second solo effort, Strange Fruit (CBS), which again featured members of Mighty Baby, as well as Richard Thompson.
 A UK single on CBS was released from the album which was called "Revolution of the Season" / "Old Man Boulder" with catalogue number S5430.
 His live performances were mainly limited to low-key folk music clubs, but due to his familial connection to promoter Rikki Farr, he was able to perform at the Isle of Wight Festival 1970, of which Rikki was the promoter.

 Still having no real success in his solo career, Farr was out of the music scene until 1973, when he recorded his third and final solo record, Addressed to the Censors of Love (ATCO).
 This album was the only one of his to be recorded in the United States and was produced by Jerry Wexler.
 One single, "Mexican Sun," was released from the album; the A-side was a stereo version of the track, and the B-side a mono version.
-Neither the single nor the album was a commercial success, and Farr's career once again ground to a halt.
+Neither the single nor the album was a commercial success.
+Farr's career once again ground to a halt.